 4. Automate Supply Capacity Visibility and Analysis

 Supplier Capacity Management tools may provide a proactive capacity management system to ensure you have the necessary supplier capacity at a part-level to meet fluctuating demand forecasts.
 The first step is to map your supply chain and survey suppliers for capacity information (e.g. total capacity, line capacity, allocated capacity, etc.).
-Analytics on data collected can then focus you on high-risk suppliers and parts based on risk thresholds you define, while alerts, mitigation workflows, and complementary event monitoring services may facilitate on-going capacity management excellence.
+Analytics on data collected can then focus you on high-risk suppliers and parts based on risk thresholds you define, while alerts, mitigation workflows, and complimentary event monitoring services may facilitate on-going capacity management excellence.

-Demand variability and inventory planning are fundamental challenges facing supply chain operations and requires strategic supply chain design initiatives.
+Demand variability and inventory planning are fundamental challenges facing supply chain operations and require strategic supply chain design initiatives.
 While too much product equates to high inventory carrying costs and product value depreciation, too little inventory can mean lost sales and customers.
 Considering the limitations and inaccuracies of conventional statistical forecasting models, companies can minimize forecasting errors by designing more responsive and agile supply chains through range forecasting, flexible contracting, strategic multi-sourcing, and tools to gain visibility to supplier capacity and manage risks in a more proactive and responsive way.
 While the aforementioned steps are by no means an exhaustive list of the ways a company can foster a demand-responsive supply chain, they bolster an organization’s strategy to ensure supply is synchronized with the peaks and troughs of demand.